sofpn/rprimer/README.md

 `readDNAMultipleAlignment()` and `maskGaps()` from Biostrings do the work for this part.

+Here, I want to design an RT-(q/d)PCR assay for detection of hepatitis E virus, which is a highly variable RNA virus.
 The file “example\_alignment.txt” is provided and contains 100 hepatitis E virus sequences.

 ``` r
 infile <- system.file('extdata', 'example_alignment.txt', package = 'rprimer')